 TrueNCOA was created to empower non-profits of all shapes and sizes to reap the benefits of NCOA.
 Our services help non-profits reduce wasted postage and keep their databases free of old, inaccurate addresses.
-Watch the video below for a step by step guide to processing your first file.
+Watch the video below or continue reading for a step by step guide to processing your first file.

 Registration is accessible two different ways.